PBIS

 How does PBIS work at Cherry Drive?

-When students demonstrate inappropriate behavior at school, the focus is on putting proactive measures in place, such as teaching students the appropriate behavior and skills to prevent the behavior from happening again.
-PBS uses data-based decision making to examine all students’ needs and puts appropriate interventions in place according to student needs.
+When students demonstrate behavior at school that conflicts with our schoolwide expectations, the focus is on putting proactive measures in place, such as teaching students the appropriate behavior and skills to prevent the behavior from happening again.
+PBIS uses data-based decision making to examine all students’ needs and puts appropriate interventions in place according to student needs.

 We believe in PBIS at Cherry Drive because of the focus on positive behavior.
 Research shows that children respond at a much higher rate when they are praised for positive behavior than when punished for bad behavior.
 We feel that students need to learn pro social skills to make them successful both in and out of school.
 At Cherry Drive, we believe that we can help students put their best PAWS forward.